About Mera Peak

 The answer to the first question is… (drum roll) …that Mera Peak sort of straddles the middle ground between a trek and a climb.
 I know; that answer is fuzzier than a bag of peaches, isn’t it?
 Let me make it a bit clearer.
 In the sense that you have to ascend Mera Peak to get to the top (well, duh!) it’s a climb.
 Also, there are bits where you’ll need to know your way around crampons and ice axes (you’re gonna be going toe-to-toe with glaciers, folks) but we’re not talking about the need for full-on ‘super-Sherpa’ skills here.
 Think of the ascent of Mera as a good, challenging high-altitude trek with a few minor climb-y bits included and you shouldn’t be far wrong.

-First thing you need to know is that, at an elevation of 21,247 feet (6476 metres), Mera Peak is considered the highest non-technical trekking peak in Nepal.
+First thing you need to know is that, at an elevation of 21,247 feet (6476 metres), climbing Mera Peak is considered summitting the highest non-technical trekking peak in Nepal.
 For that reason, it might not be the best choice if you’re a first-time trekker.
 The good news is that, for the most part, you’re not going to be slogging up inclines that are steeper than 40 degrees.
 In fact the bit just before you reach the peak itself is the toughest (typical, right)?
 But even on gentler slopes, at this kind of altitude you’re going to become short of breath more quickly and your muscles are going to tire faster.

 Don’t dismiss the possibility of altitude sickness either.
 Yes, this is something that we bang on about – but with good reason.
-Altitude affects everyone differently; symptoms can be anything from a mild headache to feeling dizzy or chundering up your aloo phing*.
+Altitude affects everyone differently; symptoms can be anything from a mild headache to feeling dizzy or chundering up your aloo phing.
 There are two things to note here: firstly, minor symptoms can be managed with suitable medications (and again, being fit and healthy helps) and secondly, if symptoms persist and get worse you absolutely can’t carry on.
-It’s not worth the risk, and your personal safety has to come first. *Google it.
+It’s not worth the risk, and your personal safety must come first.

 Challenging aspects of Mera Peak